iuap-design/neoui-kero/README.md

 ### Feedback

-If you encounter any problems , submit [issues](https://github.com/iuap-design/kero-adapter/issues),or pull request。
+If you encounter any problems , submit [issues](https://github.com/iuap-design/neoui-kero/issues),or pull request。

 [PR code](CONTRIBUTING.md)

 ### Develop

-Developers can participate in the development of kero-adapter,  but also can be based on kero-adapter two development
+Developers can participate in the development of neoui-kero,  but also can be based on neoui-kero two development

-kero-adapter use gulp.js and webpack build the project.
+neoui-kero use gulp.js and webpack build the project.

 clone：

 ```
-$ git clone git@github.com:iuap-design/kero-adapter.git
+$ git clone git@github.com:iuap-design/neoui-kero.git
 ```

 install：